Kanishkumar-K/Javascript-Learning/Milestone 2/README.md

     typeof x              // Returns undefined
     ```

-## undefined
+## Undefined

-- Undefined is a type of Data type in JavaScript.

 - When a variable is declared and not initialized or not assigned with any value.

-- By default, the variable was stored with an Undefined value.

 ```
         let x
         console.log(x)
 ```

-## null
+## Null

-- In JavaScript, null is a special value that represents an empty or unknown value.
+In JavaScript, null is a special value that is set intentionally that represents an empty value.

 ```
     let number = null;
 ```

 - In javascript, null and undefined are treated as false values.